 These will range from the space equivalent of a shack, to a Maw and Paw habitat, to a small mining claim operated by a lone prospector, to a small colony where they have dome raising bees for new arrivals, to small boom-towns.

 Callisto is more or less outside of Jupiter's radiation belt, unlike the other three Galliean moons.
 But it still has a huge supply of valuable water ice.
-They support the science bases studying the life-forms living in the underground oceans of Europa.
-They also control the incredibly lucrative power generators and ion-farms of Io
+They support the Europa and Ganymede Astrobiology Labs.
+They also control the incredibly lucrative power generators and ion-farms of Io.
+They are suffering a minor economic down-turn due to Beams-R-Us, but only for the inner solar system export market.
+Beams-R-Us lasers are not very cost efficient past the asteroid belt.

 Callisto Matter & Energy Co.

-Io is a nasty volanic moon with an annual radiation dosage of around 25,000 sieverts per year.
+Io is a nasty volanic moon with an annual radiation dosage of around 69 sieverts per day.
+The plethora of volcanoes belching molten sulfur does nothing to improve the property value.

 But between Io and Jupiter's surface is the potential to generate about 2.0 × 1013 watts (i.e., 20 terawatts or a bit more than the total electricity consumption of the entire planet in 2004).
 CM&E harvests a bit of this bounty by using electrodynamic tethers.
 On the drawing board is a scheme to use copper rods with microwave power emitters.
 These would be launched at Jupiter.
 As the copper cuts the magnetic lines of force it generates electricity.
 This is converted into microwaves and beamed back to Io.
 Of course the rods are destroyed when they enter Jupiter's atmosphere, but that's the price of doing business.
 This is the "Energy" part of "Callisto Matter & Energy Co."